-Start by buying hightweight a kpack with notified compartments, hip belt, and well-padred straps.
+Start by buying lightweight a kpack with n trole compartments, hip belt, and well-pad

-Pack for the day, carrying only what you need.
-The total weight shipldn't be more than 20 percent of your body weight And some who treat back pain in teens say no three than 15 percent.
+Pack for the cav, carrying only what you need.
+The total weight sheardn't be more than 20 percent of your body weig And some who treat back pain. in teens say no the than 15 percent.
 Weigh 100 pounds?
-Pack less han 15 or 20 pounds.
+Pack lean 15 or 20 pounds.

 Put the heaviest it is at the back and distribute your stuff in differe compartments.
 That distributes the weight so one part of your body isn't too stressed.
-Adjust the paps, too, so you wear the pack close to your body.
+Adjust the pack close to your body backpack and lightened your load?

-Carry your backpack over bon prolders or use a single strap that goes over your head are rests on the opposite side of the backpack.
-Use the last too, to take some of the weight off your back and shoulders.
+Carry your backpack over bond rulders or use a single strap that goes over your head are rests on the opposite side of the backpack.
+Use a single strap that goes over your head are rests on the opposite side of the backpack. too, to take some of the weight off your back and shoulders.

-Too Much// eight on Your Back?
+Too Much reight on Your Back?